 Cuts and minor burns, sprains or strains, minor eye injuries and infections, suspected broken bones…

-The Minor Injuries Unit (MIU) at Stirling Community Hospital is open from 9am to 9pm seven days a week and is staffed by emergency nurse practitioners who can prescribe medication and provide treatment for a wide range of minor injuries.
+The Minor Injuries Unit (MIU) at Stirling Community Hospital treats patients from across Forth Valley and is open from 9am to 9pm, 7 days.
+No appointment is necessary and you can be treated for a wide range of minor injuries.

-They can also arrange X-rays for suspected broken bones and apply plaster, if required.
+- suspected broken bones (staff can arrange X-rays and apply plaster, if required)

 The Unit is located on the ground floor of the former maternity unit.
 This is at the back of the site and can be accessed via the Bellfield Road entrance, just along from the main hospital entrance.